-Sidewalk width is a key facility attribute that directly affects the comfort, convenience, and safety of the facility for pedestrian use, principally by increasing the allowance for distances between pedestrians and moving vehicles and among pedestrians themselves, leading to improved safety, decreased noise exposure, and increased comfort.
-Additionally, in more crowded urban environments, wider sidewalks allow for more space between individuals, fewer pathing conflicts, and the increased ability to conveniently walk side by side in groups.
+Pedestrian comfort is significantly impacted by ambient noise and exhaust exposure, as well as upslope.
+Thus, projects that reduce traffic speeds and/or volumes along key pedestrian corridors, as well as those that reduce required elevation gains, can improve the quality of the walking trip.
+Sidewalk width is another key facility attribute that directly affects the comfort, convenience, and safety of the facility for pedestrian use, principally by increasing the allowance for distances between pedestrians and moving vehicles and among pedestrians themselves, leading to improved safety, decreased noise and exhaust exposure, and increased comfort.
+Additionally, in more crowded urban environments, wider sidewalks allow for more space between individuals, fewer pathing conflicts, and the increased ability and convenience to walk side by side in groups.